cadars/photosheet/README.md

  - Title
  - Description
+ - Stylesheet
+ - Source folder for images

- And the ones for layout in `style.css`:
+ And these in `style.css`:

  - Text size and color
  - Background color